What the Netflix Series Tiger King Can Teach You About Estate Planning:

 The risk for conflict is significantly increased if you are seeking to disinherit or favor one part of your family over another, as Don was claimed to have done with Carole.
 In fact, Florida law prevents one spouse from completely disinheriting the other in their estate plan.
 Unless Don was aware of this fact when he cut Carole out of his will, she would still be entitled to one-third of his assets upon his death, no matter what his will stipulated.

 By creating your own plan, even with the help of a DIY service, you won’t be able to consider and plan ahead to avoid all potential legal and family conflicts.
-As your Personal Family Lawyer®, however, we are specially trained to predict and prevent such conflicts.
+However, we are specially trained to predict and prevent such conflicts.
 Our unique planning process can actually help create connections among your loved ones and bring your family closer together.
 In fact, this is our special sauce.

 Finally, as we saw with Don, if your loved ones can’t find your planning documents – whether they were misplaced or stolen – it’s as if they never existed in the first place.
 Yet, if Don had enlisted the support of experienced planning professionals like us, his documents would have been safeguarded from being lost, stolen, or destroyed.